initbiz/cumuluscore-plugin/README.md

 `activateUser($userId)` - activate user (by default users are not active)

-## Helpers
-//TODO:

 ## Auto assign
 Auto assigning is Cumulus functionality that automatically assigns users and clusters during their registering.
 You can create a lot of configurations.

 Go to Settings -> Cumulus -> Auto assign.
-You wil find there two tabs: "Auto assign users" and "Auto assign clusters".
+You wil find two tabs there: "Auto assign users" and "Auto assign clusters".

 ### Auto assign users
 ![Auto assign users](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/features/docs/images/auto-assign-users.png)

 While auto assigning users to clusters you can decide if you want to: